abelykh0/stm32f103-vga-demo/README.md

 # VGA-demo-on-bluepill
-VGA demo on bluepill (using STM32F103 microcontroller)
+VGA demo on a STM32F103 board

 ## What it can do
 There are 4 demos: